 The idea came to Jennifer and Alyssa while they were home from college on summer break.
 "We need to share these amazing BLM trails with the rest of the endurance community!"
 Pam and Chuck immediately rejected the idea saying, "You have no idea how much work it is to put on a ride, so here let us help."
-Fast forward to present time and there are now two husbands (Colin and Nick), a baby, and a lot of returning volunteers, vets and riders who have become friends and part of the family.
+Fast forward to present time and there are now two husbands (Colin and Nick), a toddler named Claire, and a lot of returning volunteers, vets and riders who have become friends and part of the family.
 We look forward to hosting this event for you each year!
 It's like a big family reunion for us.

 The Payne Ranch

 The Payne Ranch was purchased by the U.S. Bureau of Land Management in 1999 and 2001.
 The 12,816 acres are a part of the larger, 71,000 acres, Cache Creek Natural Area.
 Bear Creek drains through Thompson, Craig, Eula and Brophy Canyons and there are 17 stock ponds located on the ranch.

 During the operating years of the Payne Ranch, cattle were typically kept on the ranch from November until June.
 Only a few dozen head of cattle were left on the land over the summer and fall months.
 When BLM originally took over the Payne Ranch land, they ceased all livestock grazing.
 Now, they allow some controlled livestock grazing to control weed populations.

 Bear Creek is a fish-bearing stream that beavers, otters, northwestern pond turtles and the foothill yellow-legged frog call home.
 The Cache Creek Natural Area is primitive in nature and hosts tule elk, black bear, mountain lion, bobcat, turkey, and valley quail.
 Both yellow-billed magpies and roadrunners have been spotted and the threatened bald eagle is seen year-round.